bendikwa/bendikwa.github.io/_posts/2025-01-08-Testing-jekyll-on-windows.markdown

 This is just a simple example of how you can use `Dev containers`.
 It is a very powerful tool in any project where you need a specific environment to run tools or test code in.

 When building and deploying the `Dev container`, some things happen behind the scenes that are worth knowing about.
 One of them is that your local (`Windows`) `.gitconfig` is copied into the `Dev container`.
 If you, like me, have some `Windows` specific configuration in it (I use the [1 Password SSH Agent](https://developer.1password.com/docs/ssh/agent/) to sign my commits in `GIT` using my `SSH key`), things might not work as you want it to.
 You might also have other `dotfiles` you want to have loaded into the environment like aliases etc. One way of solving this is to create a separate repository containing your dotfiles and adding that to the configuration of the `Dev container plugin`.
-More on that here: <Link>
+More on that here: [Using a dotfile repo with Dev containers]({% link _posts/2025-01-09-using-a-dotfile-repo-with-dev-containers.markdown %})

 [jekyll]: https://jekyllrb.com/